huntzhan/huntzhan-hugo-coder/content/gtd/math.md

 ## Introduction

-It has been a long time since I graduated from the university, and I think this is the right time to refresh my mathematical skill after reading this post [^10].
-This post serves as a progress tracker.
+It has been a long time since I graduated from university, and I think this is the right time to refresh my mathematical skill, as inspired by this blog post [^10].
+This page serves as a progress tracker.

 ## Subjects